syedalamabbas/2D_3D_PolarFourierTransform/README.txt

 3. C++ - ArrayFire - Mex project folder for Polar 2D FT to create mex file for use directly in MATLAB.
 4. C++ - ArrayFire - Console App folder for Spherical Polar 3D FT to test the implementation.
 5. C++ - ArrayFire - Mex project folder for Spherical Polar 3D FT to create mex file for use directly in MATLAB.

+The two main files to begin with for MATLAB are:

+1. TestingPolar2DFFT.m      - located in folder MATLAB CodeBase\NVIDIA_2DPolarDFT -  this is the 2D polar Fourier Transform test.
+2. TestingSpherical3DFFT.m  - located in folder MATLAB CodeBase\NVIDIA_3DSphericalDFT -  this is the 3D Spherical Polar Fourier Transform test.

 I will soon update more in this documentation.